Documentation Index

 Microsoft Dynamics 365 is a product line of enterprise resource planning (ERP) and customer relationship management (CRM) intelligent business applications.

-This component gives you the ability to query and modify records within the Microsoft Dynamics 365 platform.
+This component provides the ability to query and modify records within the Microsoft Dynamics 365 platform.

 Connections